- Students of Encore are required to maintain passing grades in ALL of their classes in order to participate in their conservatory or team events.

 - Obscene language, materials, gestures or behavior, racial remarks or comments

 - Unauthorized selling inventory (inventory will be confiscated)

 - Causing drama that disrupts school activities

-Second Offense – 1 day on/off campus suspension
+Third Offense – 1 day on campus all day detention

 Third Offense – 1 day off campus suspension / behavior contract